cutecatfann/discord-wordle-bot2/README.md

 Managing multiple users playing Wordle simultaneously requires multiple management of data.
 Instead of storing this data directly in individual command handlers, I created a shared GameState.
 This centralized state ensures consistency and lets all game variations (Wordle, CrazyWord, and more) operate smoothly.
 Furthermore, it is fast, which is a requirement for using Discord's API.

 ### WordleGame Class
 I noticed a lot of overlapping logic between Wordle and CrazyWord—things like evaluating guesses, fetching definitions, and handling game flow.
 So, I refactored that logic into a reusable WordleGame class.
 Now, any new game variations can inherit this functionality, reducing redundancy and keeping the code DRY.
 This makes the bot highly scalable for future updates.
-I plsan on adding a lot more to the code :)
+I plan on adding a lot more to the code :)

 ### Word Definition
 I do use the API from Free Dicitonary API for word defintions [link here](https://dictionaryapi.dev/).
 This isn't perfect, I notice a lot of missing definitions happen, but it is pretty good.